marmello77/network-significance/README.md

 ## Functionality and origin

+This script provides a series of codes to estimate the significance (P-value) of a network-level metric calculated for a single network and the significance of a difference in a metric between two networks.
+These tasks are carried out using Monte Carlo procedures.

+In a nutshell, you follow these steps to estimate the P-value of a metric calculated for one network:

+1. Calculate a network-level metric for the original network;

+2. Create N randomized versions of the original network using a null model to guide the permutations;

+3. Calculate the same network-level metric for all randomized networks;

+4. Compare the score calculated for the original network against the distribution of randomized scores.

+When comparing a given network-level metric between two networks, you follow these steps:

+1. Calculate a network-level metric for both original networks;

+2. Calculate the absolute difference in this metric between the two networks;

+3. Create N randomized versions of the two original networks using a null model to guide the permutations;

+4. Calculate the same network-level metric for all randomized networks;

+5. Calculate pairwise absolute differences in this metric between the randomized versions of the two networks;

+6. Compare the difference calculated for the two original networks against the distribution of randomized differences.

-This script provides a series of codes to estimate the significance (P-value) of network-level metrics for a single network and for comparing two networks.
-We first wrote it to be used in a series of papers published by our lab since 2016, and have been updating it since then to make the code shorter and more efficient.
+We first wrote this script to be used in a series of papers published by our lab since 2016, and since then we have been updating it to make the code shorter, faster, and easier to use.

 ## List of files